Meal Planning & Recipes

 - Consult the calendar - Which nights in the coming week are likely to leave you short on time and temper?
 Plan something quick and simple.
 Save your favorite Emeril recipe for the weekend or a night when you have more wiggle-room in the schedule.
 Right now you truly need to kick it up a notch...Bam!

 - Cook one dinner for everyone! - You are not a short-order cook.
 Studies have proven that kids develop taste buds over time and may have to be introduced to a food at least ten times before they begin to like it.
 Cook things that can be modified for the truly picky while still offering them the opportunity to expand their horizons.

-- Use time-saving tools - The freezer, slow-cooker, rice cooker, and microwave are your best friends when time is short.
+- Use time-saving tools - The freezer, slow-cooker, rice cooker, instant pot, and microwave are your best friends when time is short.
 Planning in advance enables you to take advantage of some of these tools by doing prep work when you have more time available.
 Using homemade mixes you can make in advance or purchasing pre-chopped meats and vegetables can really speed things up on hectic nights.

 - Keep a "Do-Again" List - Bookmark favorite online recipes or make a list of family favorites to help generate ideas on what to cook.
 Freshen up your repertoire by trying a new recipe every week or two on evenings when life is a bit more relaxed.

 - Keep it Balanced - Variety is the spice of life.
 Try to incorporate a mix of different cuisines, tastes, and textures.
 Don't forget to include side dishes in your plan too.
 Plan a main protein dish (beef, chicken, fish, pork, legumes, or cheese), a starch (rice, barley, pasta, bread) and a vegetable or green salad to ensure variety.